Anheuser-Busch brands: Bud Ice

 Introduced in October 1993 as Ice by Budweiser, it has more alcohol (5.5% ABV) than Budweiser.
 It is best known for an advertising campaign that involved a malevolent penguin that stalked Bud Ice drinkers and stole their beer, announcing its presence by singing the "doo-be-doo-be-doo" phrase from "Strangers in the Night".

 Bud Extra

 A beer with caffeine, ginseng, guarana and alcohol.
 It contains 6.6% ABV.
 It was marketed as a caffeinated malt beverage, similar to Sparks.
 On June 26, 2008, Anheuser-Busch announced that it would remove caffeine and guarana from the beverage in response to concerns that the product was being marketed to consumers under the age of 21.

 Budweiser/Bud Light Chelada

 A blend of Budweiser or Bud Light and Clamato.
 This beverage became available nationally in late 2007.

-Budweiser NA

-Non-alcoholic version of Budweiser developed for the Middle Eastern market.
-Also available in Green Apple and Tropical Fruits versions.